- Home

 What does the Cybersecurity and Forensics area cover?

-What is the difference between Professional, Lead Implementer and Lead Auditor?
+What is the difference between Cybersecurity Professional, Cybersecurity Lead Implementer, and Cybersecurity Lead Auditor?

-Professional goes deeper into technical operational competencies.
-Lead Implementer focuses on the structured implementation of capabilities, controls and improvement.
-Lead Auditor focuses on the methodology, planning, execution and evaluation of audits of cybersecurity capabilities.
+Cybersecurity Professional deepens technical operational capabilities.
+Cybersecurity Lead Implementer focuses on the structured implementation of capabilities, controls, and improvement.
+Cybersecurity Lead Auditor focuses on the methodology, planning, execution, and evaluation of audits of cybersecurity capabilities.

-CEH is more focused on ethical hacking, vulnerability identification and strengthening defence.
-CHFI is more focused on forensic investigation, collection and preservation of digital evidence, technical analysis and support for incident response.
+CEH® is more oriented towards ethical hacking, vulnerability identification, and strengthening defence.
+CHFI® is more oriented towards forensic investigation, the collection and preservation of digital evidence, technical analysis, and support for incident response.

-Does this area help with preparation for incidents and investigation?
+Does this area help with incident preparedness and investigation?

 Yes.
-BEHAVIOUR can support the selection of the most suitable pathway according to role, responsibilities, technical context and intended level of maturity.
+BEHAVIOUR can support the choice of the most suitable path according to the role, responsibilities, technical context, and intended level of maturity.

 Need help choosing the right course?